Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

   };
   ```

-A process can use the queue using these functions (args are self explainatory, priority is 0-31, same priority messages follow FIFO logic)
+A process can use the queue using these functions (args are self explainatory, priority is 0-31, same priority messages follow FIFO logic):

 ```C
 #include <mqueue.h>